ITI/pcesbld/docs/xlsxPCES.md

 % python3 runConvert.py -is args-xlsx
 ```

 The *xlsx-args* file included in the distribution references an empty template .xlsx file (and so must be changed), and references default subdirectories for the result of the arguments that are all subdirectories of  *pcesbld/xlsxpces*, e.g., *descDir*, *resultsDir*, *csvDir*, and *working*.
+We will later see that building models within the *pcesapp* repo framework limits the number of choices a user has to make to (a) giving the model a name, (b) identifying the path to the input xlsx file, and  (c) identifying the path to the directory where the files produced as the tool's output are written.

 Once the **pces** input files are created there is no need to remember the .csv files (provided of course that the input .xlsx file is retained).
 The auxiliary files written into the -descDir location aren't used directly by **pces**, but may be useful to auxiliary functions such as a graphical user interface.